FAU Family Resources

 RESIDENTIAL STAFF IS HERE TO HELP

-Every Residence Hall and Apartment not only has Resident Assistants, Desk Assistants, and Community Services Officers to ensure our font desks are safe and staffed 24/7, each building also has professional staff members.
+Every Residence Hall and Apartment not only has Resident Assistants and Front Desk Staff to ensure our font desks are safe and staffed 24/7, each building also has professional staff members.
 These professional staff members can help with concerns and assist in difficult situations.

 Below are brief descriptions of the different professional positions in each building: